What is a Water Birth?

 When you feel you are ready to push and give birth to your baby you may decide to leave the pool and have your feet firmly planted on the ground or you may decide to remain in the water for the second stage.
 Provided there is good progress and no sign of any complication, birth in water can be easier for the mother and gentler for the baby.

 Is a water birth right for me?

-Until you’re in labour it can be hard to know for sure what things will best help you cope with contractions.
-However, many women do plan for a waterbirth, and make sure to take steps to keep it a viable option should they find it helpful.
-If you’re wanting a water birth, your maternity care provider choice is important.
-Genesis Clinic midwives are supportive and experienced with water births.
+Until you’re in labour it can be hard to know for certain what will best to help you cope with contractions.
+However, many women do plan for a water birth, and take steps to keep it as a viable option should they find it helpful.

 What benefits does water birth have for babies?

 Midwives who attend water births report that babies tend to be calm and the transition to life outside the womb more easily.
 Women who labour in water respond by feeling more relaxed, which in turn facilitates more effective labour and less stress on their babies.

 Babies who have been surrounding by warm water for nine months are eased into a warm, watery environment, reducing the sudden temperature changes and bright lights.
 The transition to breathing is gentle, as the baby is brought to the air and the umbilical cord is left intact.

 New research shows benefits of water births.

 A study published in the Journal of Midwifery & Women’s Health looked at midwife attended water births in the United States over a five year period.
 The researchers analysed data collected by the Midwives Alliance of North America Statistics Project (known as MANA Stats).
 More than 6,500 women in the database gave birth in water, either at home or in a freestanding birthing centre; the study didn’t include women birthing in hospitals.